 It's spring, and that means the animals of the world are in motion again—flying, swimming, running and crawling to their summer homes and breeding grounds.
 The Nature Conservancy is celebrating this annual pageant of nature with a listing of the “Top Five Must-See Migrations” in California.

 "Witnessing the annual migration of these iconic animals back to our state is a beautiful thing.
-It makes the work we do to benefit both people and nature all the more worth it,” said Mike Sweeney, executive director of the Conservancy’s California program.
+It makes the work we do to benefit both people and nature all the more worth it,” said Mike Sweeney, executive director of TNC in California.

 “It reminds us that our work to protect plants and wildlife must go beyond California because these creatures—whether it’s the three-foot-high sandhill crane or the delicate monarch butterfly—spend part of their lives in other spots around the globe.”